CAFDataProcessing/worker-document/README.md

 This contains implementations of the testing framework to allow for integration testing of the Document Worker.
 The project can be found in [worker-document-testing](worker-document-testing).

-## Workflow event handlers

-The below are the various event handlers from the workflow scripts.
+## Document Worker Event Handlers

 It is not mandatory that the workflow script file should contain all of the below event handlers.
-Sometimes the workflow script may contain only few handlers from the below list.

 The event handler will only be triggered, if there is corresponding function from the JavaScript file being executed.

 ####  onProcessTask

 This is the first function called by worker on the task message.
-This function is passed `TaskEventObject` with `Task` as an argument.
+This function is passed `TaskEventObject` as an argument .

-An example of the `TaskEventObject` is below.
+The structure of the `TaskEventObject` is below.
 The variables will be initialized with values from task message and it will be sent to the series of other functions in the workflow for further processing.
 ```
-TaskEventObject(Task task){
-    application=task.application;
-    task = task;
-    rootDocument=task.document;
+{
+    "type" : "object",

+     properties : {
+        "application" : { "type" : "object"},
+        "task" : { "type" : "object"},
+        "rootDocument" : { "type" : "object"}
     }

+}

 ```
-For more details of the <a name="onProcessTask"></a>`TaskEventObject` refer the java implementation of the class, [TaskEventObject.java](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/TaskEventObject.java)
+For more details of the `TaskEventObject` refer the java implementation of the class, [TaskEventObject.java](worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/TaskEventObject.java)

 ```
 /* global thisScript */